-From near total collapse during the 1930s, eelgrass in coastal bays off the Eastern Shore has rebounded to cover at least 7,200 acres since TNC and the Virginia Institute of Marine Science teamed up to launch the world’s largest seagrass restoration project.
+From near total collapse during the 1930s, eelgrass in coastal bays off the Eastern Shore has rebounded to cover nearly 9,000 acres since TNC and the Virginia Institute of Marine Science teamed up to launch the world’s largest seagrass restoration project.

-Over the last decade, more than 500 volunteers have helped collect millions of seeds.
-The eelgrass habitat is healthy enough to spread on its own now but speeding up natural processes improves nature’s chances of keeping pace with climate change.
+Over the last decade, more than 500 volunteers have helped collect millions of seeds to accelerate the return of eelgrass.
+The eelgrass habitat is healthy enough now to spread on its own, but speeding up natural processes improves nature’s chances of keeping pace with climate change.

-These growing eelgrass meadows offer a natural alternative to traditional engineering for addressing coastal challenges—literally a green solution—while producing additional benefits such as capturing carbon and providing vital habitat for fish, shellfish and bay scallops.
+Flourishing eelgrass meadows offer a natural alternative to traditional engineering for addressing coastal erosion; capturing carbon emissions; and providing vital habitat for fish, crabs, and bay scallops.

 SUPPORTING INFORMED DECISIONS